icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

  [1]  1  2  3  4  5  6  7  8  9 10
 ```

-This program maintains R's referential semantics, but under the covers there's some
+This program maintains R's referential semantics, but under the covers there are some
 interesting things going on.
 One might first assume that when
-`y` is bound to `x`, a copy of the vector is made, but that is _not_ what R is going to do in
+`y` is bound to `x`, a copy of the vector is made, but that is _not_ what R is going to do here.
-this situation.

 In R, names are just ways to reference values, and in this case, there will be two names pointing
 to the atomic vector `1:10`; and when `x` is going to be mutated, a copy of the backed array will